 - Woman in Transition Scholarship

 This scholarship will be awarded to a Midland County woman who has had a delay or interruption in education beyond high school and who wishes to work toward a baccalaureate or higher degree.
 Applicant could also already have a baccalaureate degree and be returning to college for re-education with a specific career goal in mind.
 A “delay” is any amount of time beyond one year after completion of secondary education.
 An “interruption” is equal to two full semesters or more en route to a baccalaureate or higher degree.
+Applicants should verify that they are “non-traditional students”.
 The scholarship is based on a combination of merit, need, and potential contribution to society.
 Please include the Expected Family Contribution (EFC) page of your completed FAFSA.
 The essay for this scholarship should describe career goals, reasons for applying for this scholarship, activities or studies in the past five years and expand on potential contributions to society.
 A previous recipient may reapply for a second year if a 3.0 cumulative GPA or better is achieved during the first year.
 This award must be used in the academic year following the announcement of the recipient.
 Incomplete applications will not be considered.